neumino/neumino.github.io/movies.md

-### Rings
+### Loving
-*Released on 2016-10-27, vote average 5.65*
+*Released on 2016-11-04, vote average 0.5*

-The film revolves around the events that took place before The Ring.
-It tells the story of the years before the video tape came to be and the beginning of how Samara&#39;s terror began.
+Richard and Mildred Loving, an interracial couple, married in Virginia 1958.
+Authorities broke into their home, arrested them, and they were sentenced to a year in the state penitentiary.
+This sentence was suspended on the condition that they be exiled from the state of Virginia.
+Richard and Mildred would spend the next nine years fighting to get home.
+All of this, because Richard was a white man and Mildred a part black, part Cherokee woman.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mQXhV4PQl3I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/yrQ5gUrRSrc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>